ChainMovers/suibase/docs/src/how-to/proxy.md

 Makes your JSON-RPC queries more reliable with:
   - Selection of fastest RPC server currently available.
-  - Automatic retry on failure (when 100% safe from double transactions).
+  - Automatic retry on failure (when safe against transaction execution repetition).
   - Load balancing across multiple RPC servers (to minimize rate-limiting).

 ## How to use it?
-Simply have your applications perform query toward the following address of the local proxy server:
+Have your applications query toward the addresses of the local proxy server:
 |  Network    |      Proxy Link           |
 | :---------: | :-----------------------: |
 | localnet    | ```http://localhost:44340```    |